Explore this Section

 - Statistics and Epidemiology (15 credits)

-- Strategic Management of Patients with Long-Term Conditions (15 credits)
+- Strategic Management of Frailty as a Long-Term Condition (15 credits)

 The award of a Masters in Medical Science follows successful completion of the taught modules which make up the Diploma in Medical Science and submission of a further 60 credits worth of learning.
 This latter may be a research dissertation in a subject related to the individual’s speciality, in which case all candidates will also be expected to have completed the Research Methods and usually the Statistics and Epidemiology modules.
 A practice-based project is another possibility such as evaluation of changes implemented in a clinical setting, educational projects, or exploration of ethical dilemmas.
 It is expected to be a significant piece of work and we encourage all students to consider aiming for publication of their findings.